Conversations in the C-Suite: Transformation for growth

 CEOs question on a daily basis whether their supply chain and manufacturing facilities can respond to and capitalize on growth opportunities.
-A recent blog by our CMO, Simon Knowles, discussed how our clients often find there can be significant bottlenecks to throughput and limitations to an organization’s ability to respond to demand.
+A recent blog discussed how our clients often find there can be significant bottlenecks to throughput and limitations to an organization's ability to respond to demand.
 How to capitalize on growth opportunities is a question I have been hearing for a while now in the C-Suite.
 And, with 2018 shaping up to be a growth year for almost every economically important country (global growth predictions hovering around the 4% mark), I am expecting to hear it a lot more in the coming weeks.

 Growth in the chemicals and oil & gas market

 With a few exceptions, the outlook for the global chemicals market is positive.
 In its year-end 2017 outlook, the ACC noted that American chemistry is experiencing a “renaissance“.
 US chemistry output is expected to increase by 3.7% in 2018, driven mainly by export growth due to new capacity coming online.
 Elsewhere, Cefic (the European Chemical Industry Council) is forecasting steady growth at around 2%.